albihasani94/albihasani94.github.io/_posts/2019-11-02-let-there-be-var.md

 ## Local Variable Type Inference

-To understand the roots of this feature, one ought to have to have heard about *Project Amber.* This nice gem-y name project is all about introducing new language features to keep Java modern and more attractive to developers. *(Java you have always been good, it's just that these improvements will do no bad either).*
+To understand the roots of this feature, one ought to have to have heard about [*Project Amber*.](https://openjdk.java.net/projects/amber/){:target="_blank"} This nice gem-y name project is all about introducing new language features to keep Java modern and more attractive to developers. *(Java you have always been good, it's just that these improvements will do no bad either).*

-Local-Variable type inference is part of this project under the umbrella of [JEP 286](https://openjdk.java.net/jeps/286).
+Local-Variable type inference is part of this project under the umbrella of [JEP 286](https://openjdk.java.net/jeps/286){:target="_blank"}.

 Did this invention happen in Java?
 Not by a long shot.
 Java's evil twin brother (C#) has had var for more than a decade now, and other languages in the JVM ecosystem like Scala, Groovy and Kotlin already support a form of local-variable type inference.